Puerto Ayora: Excursions

-Tortuga Bay is a short walk from center of Puerto Ayora where you can view marine iguanas, birds, galapagos crabs and a natural mangrove where you can spot white tip reef sharks and the gigantic galápagos tortoise.
+Tortuga Bay is a short walk from center of Puerto Ayora where you can view Marine Iguanas, birds, Galapagos Crabs and a natural mangrove where you can spot Whitetip Reef Sharks and the gigantic Galápagos tortoise.

 The Itabaca Channel is located between two islands in the Galápagos, Baltra Island, also known as South Seymour Island, and Santa Cruz Island.
 The Itabaca Channel is used by water taxis who take people from Baltra to Santa Cruz.

 Academy Bay is a busy harbor, normally full of boats cruising the islands, passing private yachts and local fishing boats.
-This bay is a good location to spot brown pelicans, golden rays, marine iguanas, herons, lava gulls, frigate birds, Galápagos sea lions, and large numbers of blue-footed boobies, which fish by spectacular plunge diving.
+This bay is a good location to spot brown pelicans, golden rays, Marine iguanas, herons, lava gulls, Frigatebirds, Galápagos sea lions, and large numbers of Blue-footed boobies, which fish by spectacular plunge diving.
 North Seymour Island is an hour away by boat and has a wide array of animals with no people living on the island.